smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 ## Main Screen Templates
 Each car manufacturer supports a set of user interface templates.
 These templates determine the position and size of the text, images, and buttons on the screen.
-Once the app has connected successfully with a SDL enabled accessory, a list of supported templates is available in `SDLManager.systemCapabilityManager.displayCapabilities.templatesAvailable`.
+Once the app has connected successfully with a SDL enabled accessory, a list of supported templates is available in @![iOS]`SDLManager.systemCapabilityManager.displayCapabilities.templatesAvailable`!@ @![android, javaSE, javaEE]`SdlManager.systemCapabilityManager.displayCapabilities.templatesAvailable`!@.

 To change a template at any time, send a `SetDisplayLayout` RPC to core.